News & Vision

 RE

 RE (Religious Education) has a very significant position in our school curriculum; it is also key to enabling us to live out our school vision.
-Teaching and learning in R.E is in pursuit of excellence and we aim that through experiences in Religious Education that our children have a better understanding of their religious and spiritual selves as well as those of people around them.
-Our Religious Education curriculum is one aspect that our children acquire a deeper understanding of the Christian faith.
+We aim that through experiences in Religious Education that our children have a better understanding of their religious and spiritual selves as well as those of people around them.
+Our Religious Education curriculum is one aspect from which our children acquire a deeper understanding of the Christian faith.

 INTENT